 COVID-19-In December 2019, a novel strain of coronavirus ("COVID-19") was first identified, and in March 2020, the World Health Organization categorized COVID-19 as a pandemic.
 To help control the spread of the virus and protect the health and safety of our employees and customers, we began closing our retail stores across all markets that we operate in mid-March 2020.
 We began gradually re-opening stores at the end of the first fiscal quarter and into the second fiscal quarter of fiscal 2020, with the majority of our stores open through the third and fourth quarter of fiscal 2020.
 Changes in our operations due to COVID-19 resulted in material fluctuations to our results of operations during fiscal 2020 and in certain geographies in 2021.
-By quarter, our stores were open, on an aggregate basis, approximately 50.2%, 73.4%, 94.7% and 93.6%, respectively, of the possible days during each fiscal quarter in fiscal 2020, and approximately 93.4%, 96.3%, 98.6% and 99.4%, respectively, of the possible days during each fiscal quarter in fiscal 2020.
+By quarter, our stores were open, on an aggregate basis, approximately 50.2%, 73.4%, 94.7% and 93.6%, respectively, of the possible days during each fiscal quarter in fiscal 2020, approximately 93.4%, 96.3%, 98.6% and 99.4%, respectively, of the possible days during each fiscal quarter in fiscal 2021, and approximately 100% of the possible days during each fiscal quarter in fiscal 2022.